asunyan-dev/MimiBotJs/commands/readme.md

 - `/joke` - Get a random joke.
 - `/kick` - Kick a member (Requires "Kick Members" permission).
 - `/manage` - All management commands, for example for logs or custom roles (requires admin perms).
+- `/modmail` - Send a message to server staff. (if enabled in the server)
 - `/mute` - Mute a member (require moderate members permission).
 - `/profile` - See a user EXP and Reputation points.
+- `/report-a-bug` - Report a bug in the bot to the dev.
 - `/reputation` - Give a reputation point to a user (24h cooldown).
 - `/request` - Request a feature or command to the bot owner.
 - `/roleinfo` - Get info on a role.